Bodies, Memory, Territories. A Testimonial Theatre Experience with Colombian Afro-Descendant Women

 Reflections on the co-creation experience

-Reflecting on the experience, we can highlight that the workshop has shown the potential of testimonial theatre in accompanying a creative and transformative dialogue in communities affected by the physical, structural and symbolic violence of the armed conflict21.
+Reflecting on the experience, we can highlight that the workshop has shown the potential of testimonial theatre in accompanying a creative and transformative dialogue in communities affected by the physical, structural and symbolic violence of the armed conflict.
 In particular, we highlight the following three points.

 1. The “speaking objects”: embodied memories and imagination